-Reputation, that, though he was not of Rank enough to aipire to Affinity with a King, yet Usum-Cassan, who, from being Governor of Armenia, was made King of Persia, by dethroning his Master, and who attained to the peaceable Possession of the Throne he had usu ped, chose him preferably to the greatest Noblemen in the Kingdom for his Son-in-Law; for he gave him his Daughter Martha, whom he had by his Marriage with Despina, Daughter of Calo-Jean, King of Trevisinal and Pontus.
+This was his Manner of preaching at Ardevil in his own Country, of which, 'tis said, he was Lord as his Ancestors had been, and from whence he was afterwards called Hardevil.
+But notwithstanding his high Rank and great Estate, in his Manner of Life he was plain, modest, and even harsh and austere; and manifested a yest Contempt of Hoter nour and Wealth; a Virtue so uncommon and extraordinary made such a Figure in Fer-sia, and gained him such a Reputation, that, though he was not of Rank enough to aspire to Affinity with a King, yet Vsum-Cassan, who, from being Governor of Armenia, was made King of Persia, by dethroning his Master, and who attained to the peaceable Possession of the Throne he had usurped, chose him preferably to the greatest Noblemen in the Kingdom for his Son-in-Law; for he gave him his Daughter Martha, whom he had by his Marriage with Despina, Daughter of Calo-Jean, King of Trebisond and Pontus.

-Usun-Cassan dying in 1478, was succeeded by his third Son Jacup, surnamed Chierzeinal, i. e.
-One-Liu, because he had lost an Eye.
+Usum-Cassan dying in 1478. was fucceeded by his third Son Jacup, firnamed Chierzeinal, i. c.
+One-Ey'd, because he had lost an Eye.
 The Father had put the eldest to Death for having rebelled against him; and Jacup had poison'd the second, according to some Authors, or, as others say, killed him the very Night that Usum-Cassan died, that he might have no Rival in the Throne.

-Though he came to it by foul Play, he governed with very great Wildom and Moderation, to the Satisfaction of all the Provinces: But after he had reigned seven Years he was a Victim to his Queen's Debauchery.
-His Princess prostituted herself to one of the chief Loids of the Court, whom she loved to Distraction; and not thinking she did enough for so dear a Gallant to receive him in her Husband's Bed, if she did not place him also upon his Throne, she resolv'd to dispatch Jacup by Poison.
+THOUGH he came to it by foul Play, he governed with very great Wisdom and Moderation, to the Satisfaction of all the Provinces: But after he had reigned seven Years he was a Victim to his Queen's Debauchery.
+His Princess prostituted herself to one of the chief Lords of the Court, whom she loved to Distraction; and not thinking she did enough for for so dear a Gallant to receive him in her brusband's Bed, if she did not place him also upon his Throne, she resolv'd to dispatch Jacup by Poison.

-For this End she prepared a Dose for him, which she offer'd him one Day as he came from bathing.
-Notwithstanding the Assurance she put on at the very Moment she was acting the Crime, the King her Husband sancying he saw an Air of Consusion in her Countenance, had a Suspicion of her, and requir'd her to drink first.
-As she could not get off of it without condemning herself, she swallowed the Poisson with an affected Intrepidity; which deceiv'd the King, and so encourag'd him, that after he had drank of it himself, he commended it to the Lips of the of it that Night in the Year 1485.
+FOR this End she prepared a Dose for him, which she offer'd him one Day as he came from bathing.
+Notwithstanding the Assurance she put on at the very Moment she was acting the Crime, the King her Husband fancying he faw an Air of Confusion in her Countenance, had a Suspicion of her, and requir'd her to drink first.
+As she could not get off of it without condemning herfelf, she swallowed the Poison with an affected Intrepidity; which deceiv'd the King, and fo encourag'd him, that after he had drank of it himself, he commended it to the Lips of the Prince his Son, then with him, who was eight Years of Age.
+The Poison was so quick, that all three died of it that Night in the Year 1485.